in the UK for our teaching quality

 In addition, your professional development will be supported by 30 Skills Days.

 For the first (70-day) placement in your second year, you could gain experience in organisations such as West Sussex and Hampshire County Councils, Homestart, Stonepillow, Aldingbourne Trust, Barnardos and Citizens Advice.

 We also have opportunities in schools who have units for pupils with additional needs.
 These include Front Lawn Primary and Felpham Community College.

 There are similar opportunities in hospital teams and other support organisations such as Motiv8, My Sister House, Cornerhouse Mental Health Resource Centre and Change, Grow, Live.

-The second (100-day) placement in your third year include local authorities like West Sussex and Hampshire County Council within teams such as family support and protection, looked after children, fostering, disabilities, older persons, youth offending, children’s asylum, and mental health.
+The second (100-day) placement in your third year include local authorities like West Sussex and Hampshire County Council within teams such as family support and child protection, looked after children, fostering, disabilities, older persons, youth offending, children’s asylum, and mental health.

 30 Skills Days

 The skills day programme is integrated into the course and is designed to develop key skills and knowledge that you can apply in practice.